How Your Behaviors Are Impacting Your Relationships

 • Being patient with others

-Maybe it’s obvious to say, but our behaviors are learned throughout the course of our life.
-Very rarely do they just crop up out of the blue.
-For example, someone who grew up in a household where their parents continuously demonstrated angry behaviors is more likely to adopt similar patterns in their own life.
+Our behaviors are often learned throughout the course of our life.
+For example, someone who grew up in a household where their parents continually demonstrated angry behaviors may be more likely to adopt similar patterns in their own life.
 In this way, behaviors can be generational—passed down from parent to child and so on.
-But it doesn’t necessarily have to be like that.
+However, it doesn’t necessarily have to be like that.
 Behaviors are likely to be passed down, but not every behavior observed during our formative years will necessarily take root in adulthood.

-Just being able to notice those behaviors is the first step to making a change, if we need to.
-Without that skill we might be able to notice the ways our relationships are sweetening or souring, but not why.
-Unfortunately, we’re not always the best judges of our own patterns—what may be obvious from the outside may not be so clear from the inside.
-Luckily, you don’t need to go it alone if you don’t want to, therapy is always an option.
+Just being able to notice those behaviors can be the first step to making a change.
+Without that skill, we might be able to notice the ways our relationships are getting better or worse, but not why.

-Behavioral therapy is one of the bedrocks of modern therapy, particularly something called Cognitive Behavioral Theory—which is often referred to as CBT.
+Behavioral therapy, particularly cognitive behavioral theory (CBT), may be especially helpful during this process.
 The underlying principle of CBT, however, is not necessarily to address your behaviors themselves but to identify and change the thoughts beneath them.
-CBT operates from an understanding that patterns of thoughts are interlinked with patterns of behavior, and that reorienting your thoughts can yield more long-term, sustainable results.
+CBT operates from an understanding that patterns of thoughts are interlinked with patterns of behavior and that reorienting your thoughts can yield more sustainable results.

-The first step is always going to be awareness.
-Learning to become aware of your behaviors, without forming judgments of them as “good” or “bad”, can be difficult but necessary.
+One of the first steps is awareness.
+Learning to become aware of your behaviors, without forming judgments of them as good or bad, can be difficult but necessary.
 Sometimes these behaviors are obvious, particularly when they are harmful to ourselves or others, but that’s not always the case.
-But that’s why finding the right therapist is so important, they are there to help you both identify and rectify problem-causing behaviors.
-CBT has been shown to be a highly effective form of therapy, and is used to treat everything from depression to addiction to many, many other forms of mental illness.
+A therapist might be able to help you both identify and rectify problem-causing behaviors.
+CBT has been shown to be a highly effective form of therapy that is used to treat everything from depression to addiction.

-One more benefit of CBT is that it can be easily implemented via online therapy sessions, meaning that it’s now much more accessible to people who need it most.
-Of course in-person CBT is just as effective, but researchers have found that online CBT is just as valid of an approach, yielding positive long-term results for people who are willing to commit to making a change.
+One benefit of CBT is that it can be easily implemented via online therapy sessions.
+Researchers have found that online CBT is just as valid as in-person CBT, yielding positive long-term results for people who are willing to commit to making a change.

 Takeaway